[ + links to: Glossary - Timeline - Maps - Survey of Ooranye - Plan of Olhoav -

 Yadon's lip curled in scepticism.
 "Blame you for the 'silent noise'?"

-"Well, for making it worse.
+"Well, for making it worse, at any rate.
 Yes, indeed."

 "But - you're only a human being."